 After AS security is setup, RAN3 understands from the RAN2 LS that the NG-RAN will be able to obtain the UE’s location information (e.g. GNSS information or otherwise), and thereby construct a CGI provided in the ULI satisfying accuracy requirements comparable to those for TN.

 Question 1: RAN3 would like RAN2 to confirm whether the gNB will be able to acquire UE location information with an accuracy comparable to TN cell granularity (e.g. GNSS information or otherwise) after AS security, and also to confirm whether it is possible to provide any level of UE location information (i.e. finer than NTN Uu cell accuracy) before AS security.

+Question 2: RAN3 requests SA2 to confirm that it is acceptable that, in some cases, the CGI contained in the ULI at initial access may represent a geographical area larger than typical TN cell coverage areas, and which may possibly span the area of multiple TACs.

 In addition to the above, RAN3 would like to draw RAN2’s attention to the scenario in which a RRC_CONNECTED UE moves across a country border but remains in the same NTN cell.
 To enable triggering of the N2-based Handover to change the AMF, RAN3 agreed that the gNB is expected to know from the UE, when the UE moves across the country border (to some reasonable level of precision), in case the serving NTN cell serves more than one country.
 This is linked to a requirement in TS 23.502.
 RAN3 assumes that this scenario may be covered by functionality needed for CGI mapping.